git-annex-remote-rclone/git-annex-remote-rclone/README.md

    2. [Install rclone](http://rclone.org/install/) into your $PATH, e.g. `/usr/local/bin`
    3. Copy `git-annex-remote-rclone` into your $PATH

+## Requirements

+git-annex-remote-rclone has been tested to work with rclone 1.29 and rclone 1.30.
+Because rclone sometimes changes its output, updates to this software may be required for compatibility.
+Consider using 'git-annex testremote' to verify compatibility if you are not sure if the version of rclone you are using will be compatible.

 ## Usage

    1. Configure an rclone remote: `rclone config`